OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 - The VM's source Template will be used.
 If this Template was updated since the VM was instantiated, the new contents will be used.
 - Volatile disks cannot be saved, and the current contents will be lost.
 The cloned VM Template will contain the definition for an empty volatile disk.
-- Disks and NICs will only contain the target Image/Network ID.
+- Disks and NICs will only contain the target Image/Network NAME and UNAME if defined.
 If your Template requires extra configuration (such as DISK/DEV_PREFIX), you will need to update the new Template.

 .. _vm_guide2_scheduling_actions: